nonoo/dmrshark/README.md

 - Tracking and decoding voice calls, logging to a text file, and/or inserting them to a remote MySQL-compatible database.
 - Saving raw AMBE and decoded voice data to raw or MP3 files.
+- Streaming voice calls as plain HTTP MP3 streams or Websocket MP3 streams.
 - Playing back previously recorded AMBE voice files to repeaters.
 - Echo service.
 - Measure actual and average RMS volume of the calls, and upload them to a remote database, so users can adjust their mic gain settings.
-- Sends average RMS volume as an SMS after an echo test.
+- Sends average RMS volume and average RSSI as an SMS after an echo test.
 - Automatic and periodic reading of repeater timeslot RSSI values during calls and also inserting them to the remote database.
 - Updating a remote database table with currently active repeaters and their info (ul/dl freqs, type, fw version etc.).
 - Receiving and sending DMR SMS messages (both in standard DMR and Motorola TMS format).
+- SMS command interface (see the explanation below).

 For optimal network traffic analysis, it should run on the server machine which is running the master software (DMRplus, lindmrmaster etc.), however, it can be run on a machine which only has a few (or one) repeater's traffic passing by.